-ALRA (The Academy of Live and Recorded Arts) was founded in 1979, by Sorrel Carson and Caryll Ziegler.
-It was the first drama school to offer a training which encompassed all media: Live Theatre, TV & Film and Radio.
-Although today we are not the only school to teach both acting for camera and acting for the theatre throughout the three year and the post graduate programmes, there remains a marked paucity in this style of training.
+ALRA (The Academy of Live and Recorded Arts) was founded in 1979 and was the first drama school to offer a training which encompassed all media: Live Theatre, TV & Film and Radio.
+ALRA is a CDMET Accredited School, a member of GuildHE and the FDS (Federation of Drama Schools UK).

-ALRA moved into the Royal Victoria Patriotic Building, originally a Victorian orphanage built on Wandsworth Common, in 1981 where it has a number of rehearsal studios, workshops and a theatre.
+ALRA moved into the Royal Victoria Patriotic Building, originally a Victorian orphanage built on Wandsworth Common, in 1981 where classes are held in rehearsal studios, the great hall, workshops and on-site theatre.

-ALRA is part of Drama UK.
-In 2000 ALRA received DaDA funding from the then Learning and Skills Council, now the EFA and BIS, and awarded the National Diploma in Professional Acting and the Certificate in Professional Acting for its three year and one year course respectively through Trinity College London.
-From 2011 these became the Diploma in Professional Acting Level 6 (three year) and Diploma in Professional Acting Level 5 (Post Grad).
+In 2000 ALRA received DaDA (Dance and Drama Award) funding from the then Learning and Skills Council, now the EFA and BIS, and awarded the National Diploma in Professional Acting and the Certificate in Professional Acting for its three year and 15 month courses respectively through Trinity College London.

-With an excellent record in outreach and widening participation, ALRA regularly runs workshops and short courses for Deaf/BSL actors.
-We collaborate to run Yellow Academy – an annual summer school with Yellow Earth Theatre Company aimed at British East Asian students and implemented.
-In 2009 we began an outreach programme whereby up to 40 feeder schools and colleges receive workshops from a senior member of ALRA’s staff.
+With an excellent record in outreach and widening participation, ALRA has run workshops and short courses for Deaf/BSL actors and collaborated with schools and colleges to offer taster sessions and advice about actor training.
+We collaborate to run an annual summer school with Yellow Earth Theatre Company, aimed at British East Asian students and we are in the process of developing partner courses and events with leading national and international educative institutions.
+Find out more about our partnering organisations here.